tintincita/FilRougeM2i-Front/README.md

 # Description

-Frontend application designed to work with the backend server `FilRougeM2i - Backend` available at [https://github.com/tintincita/FilRougeM2i](https://github.com/tintincita/FilRougeM2i)
+Frontend application built with React designed to work with the backend server `FilRougeM2i - Backend` available at [https://github.com/tintincita/FilRougeM2i](https://github.com/tintincita/FilRougeM2i)

 This application is designed to solve personal and professional document management, creation and editing by providing relevant and flexible tools.

 # Usage

-Get and run the MongoDB backend server available at [https://github.com/tintincita/FilRougeM2i](https://github.com/tintincita/FilRougeM2i)
+Get and run the backend server available at [https://github.com/tintincita/FilRougeM2i](https://github.com/tintincita/FilRougeM2i)

 Then run this application by following the next steps :